timpeskett/hci/README.md

 ## Aesthetic Interface ##

-An interface designed by Darcy Vreeken.
+An interface designed by Darcy Vreeken and implemented by Tim Peskett.
 This interface emphasises aesthetics.

 ## Wizard Interface ##

-An interface designed by Chris Webb.
+An interface designed and implemented by Chris Webb.
 This interface uses the familiar wizard style to guide the user.